-SCHOOL HEALTH REHABILITATION SCIENCES ACADEMIC UNIT PHYSIOTHERAPY LEVEL OF STUDIES UNDERGRADUATE COURSE CODE PTH_502 SEMESTER 5 th COURSE TITLE PRINCIPLES OF NEUROLOGICAL PHYSIOTHERAPY if credits are awarded for sepa lectures, laboratory exercises, e whole of the course, give the v NT TEACHING ACTIVITIES separate components of the course, e.g. ies, etc. If the credits are awarded for the the weekly teaching hours and the total credits CREDITS CREDITS LECTURES 2 5 TUTORIALS 1 Add rows if necessary.
-The organisation of teaching and the teaching methods used are described in detail at (d).
-COURSE TYPE general background, special background, specialised general knowledge, skills development Specialized Background /Mandatory module PREREQUISITE COURSES: - LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek & English IS THE COURSE OFFERED TO ERASMUS STUDENTS Yes COURSE WEBSITE (URL) https://eclass.upatras.gr/modules/auth/opencourses.php?fc=134
+SCHOOL HEALTH REHABILITATION SCIENCES ACADEMIC UNIT PHYSIOTHERAPY LEVEL OF STUDIES UNDERGRADUA TE COURSE CODE PTH_502 SEMESTER 5 th COURSE TITLE PRINCIPLES OF NEUROLOGICAL .
+PHYSIOTHERAPY if credits are awarded for sepa lectures, laboratory exercises, e whole of the course, give the w EACHING ACTIVITIES trate components of the course, e.g. etc. If the credits are awarded for the weekly teaching hours and the total credits LEC TURES 3 5 TUT ORIALS 0 J Add rows if necessary.
+The organ methods used are described in de nisation of teaching and the teaching detail at (d).
+COURSE TYPE general background, special background, specialised general knowledge, skills development Specialized Background /Mandatory module PREREQUISITE COURSES: - DEPENDED COURSES: Clinical Practi ce in Physiothera apy (8o) LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek & English IS THE COURSE OFFERED TO ERASMUS STUDENTS Yes COURSE WEBSITE (URL) https://eclass.upatras.gr/modules/auth/opencourses.php?fc=134 acquire with the successful completion of the course are described.

-The course learning outcomes, specific knowledge, skills and competences of an appropriate level, which the students will acquire with the successful completion of the course are described.
+The course learning outcomes, specific knowledge, skills and competences of an appropriate level, which the students will